slowernews/wisdom-tldr/chapters/introduction.md

 > *"Happiness in intelligent people is the rarest thing I know."
 -- Ernest Hemingway*

+> *"Stop looking for happiness in the same place where you lost it."
+-- Unknown*

+> *"Almost nothing material is needed for a happy life, for he who has understood existence."
+-- Marcus Aurelius*

 ### How to improve your happiness?